Man arrested in downtown Champaign vehicle break-in

 Kavoscea Simmons, 25, was arrested Friday not long after he allegedly smashed the window of a vehicle at the Illinois Terminal, 45 E. University Ave.

-Assistant State’s Attorney Regan Radtke said police obtained surveillance video showing that about 6:34 p.m.
-Simmons allegedly broke the window then got in the vehicle while wearing the same unique clothing and a backpack that he was found with not long after the vehicle break-in.
+Assistant State’s Attorney Regan Radtke said police obtained surveillance video showing that about 6:34 p.m., Simmons allegedly broke the window then got in the vehicle while wearing the same unique clothing and a backpack he was found with not long after the vehicle break-in.

 Police found several items in his pocket and backpack, including electronic chargers, jewelry, a dash camera, phone, a laptop computer and a tablet.
 He also had documents and identification with another man’s name on them.

-Simmons was wanted one a warrant issued Monday when he failed to appear in court for a 2020 driving under suspension charge.
+Simmons was wanted on a warrant issued Monday when he failed to appear in court for a 2020 driving under suspension charge.
 Court records show he had a 2012 burglary conviction.

 Judge Brett Olmstead set his bond at $3,000 on the new charge.
 Bond on the failure to appear warrant had previously been set at $5,000.